simul/simul.github.io/unity/index.md

 We use uint's as unique identifiers (uid's) to represent keyframes.
 Note: these are unique and persistent for the session, but not across saves or restarts, so don't store these.

+**uint GetInterpolatedCloudKeyframe(int layer)**: Get the special uid that refers to the interpolated cloud keyframe, i.e. the *current* values.
+The layer specifies 0=3D clouds, 1=2D clouds.

+**uint GetInterpolatedSkyKeyframe()**: Get the special uid that refers to the interpolated sky keyframe, i.e. the *current* values.

 **uint GetSkyKeyframeByIndex(int index)**: Get a uid for the specified sky keyframe, between zero and (1-GetNumSkyKeyframes()).

 **uint GetCloudKeyframeByIndex(int index)**: Get a uid for the specified 3D cloud keyframe, between zero and (1-GetNumCloudKeyframes()).